praetorian-inc/noseyparker/README.md

 More detailed help is available with the `help` command or long-form `--help` option.

 The prebuilt releases also include manpages that collect the command-line help in one place.
-These manpages are also included in the repository [here](docs/v0.17.0/man/man1).
+These manpages converted into Markdown format are also included in the repository [here](docs/v0.17.0/man/man1).

 ### Terminology and data model